jhpyle/docassemble/_docs/initial.md

 exist within the `child-support` interview.

-If you want, you can set `machine learning storage` to a name that does not correspond with an actual interview.
-For example, you could include `machine learning storage: ml-family-law.json` in both the `child-custody.yml` and `child-support.yml` interviews.
-Even though there is no interview called `family-law.yml`, this will still work.
+If you want, you can set `machine learning storage` to a name that corresponds with the Steward conducting both interviews, such as a Family Law Steward.
+You could include `machine learning storage: ml-family-law.json` in both the `child-custody.yml` and `child-support.yml` interviews.
+Even though there is no [DALang] file named `family-law.yml` for your Family Law Steward, this will still work.
 If you are using the [Playground], a file called `ml-family-law.json` will automatically be created in the `Sources folder`.

-You can also share "storage" areas across packages.
-Suppose you are working within a package called `docassemble.missourifamilylaw`, but you want to take advantage of training sets in a package called `docassemble.generalfamilylaw`.
+You can also share "storage" areas between Stewards.
+Suppose you are working within a Steward named `docassemble.missourifamilylaw`, but you want to take advantage of training sets in a Steward named `docassemble.generalfamilylaw`.
 You can write:

 {% highlight yaml %}